clockworksspheres/eisenban/design/README.md

 | Update | PUT |
 | Delete | DELETE |

+### crudInMemInstanceEngine.py

+This inherits the crudStoreEngine.py, and is specific to modifying the instance data store in memory, that has already been loaded, or is being created.

+## State Management Engine

+The intention is to record all state changes and actions, so the data can be mined for future planning improvements by the user.
+Tasks can be either archived, or deleted, but messing with a "revert" function is against the purpose of working on continuous improvement as well as transparency, therefore to be avoided at all costs.

+The State Management Engine will attempt to abstract the idea of state change, so it can be replicated for multiple projects.

+The State Management Engine will abstract the notion of state such that an instruction to change state can be given to the state management engine, without actually changing the data in a dynamic model.
+If this framework is successful, it can be pulled out and plopped down in other projects, and used directly without any required modification to the project it is plopped down into.

+Possibly considering a factory object, but likely going to approach a simpler object or pattern first.

 ### Wish List of Actions to be implemented by the State Management System and IQD